findologic/dokuwiki-plugin-findologic-xml-export/README.md

-# phpdokuwiki2findologic
+# PHPdokuwiki2findologic

 [![Travis](https://api.travis-ci.org/TheKeymaster/phpdokuwiki2findologic.svg)](https://travis-ci.org/TheKeymaster/phpdokuwiki2findologic)

-This repository creates a XML export based on the dokuwiki data with the FINDOLOGIC XML scheme.\
-It uses the library [libflexport](https://github.com/findologic/libflexport) to create the XML.\
+This repository creates a XML export based on the dokuwiki data with the FINDOLOGIC XML scheme.
+It uses the library [libflexport](https://github.com/findologic/libflexport) to create the XML.

-Getting the data is some simple PHP stuff.
-Note that there are no tests or anything else yet, so using it would be not that great of an idea.
+**Note: Tests are not yet complete.
+Use it on your own risk.**